ahan98/naive-bayes/README.md

 ## How to Run

-`python main.py path/to/data.arff` runs the classifier using `path/to/data.arff`
+`python3 main.py path/to/data.arff` runs the classifier using `path/to/data.arff`
 for the dataset.

 Alternatively, you may run the classifer on all `.arff` files via